-Lastly, Nuclear Medicine Technologists strongly value Working Conditions.
+Lastly, Nuclear Medicine Technologists strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.